Get free access to

 Unable to subscribe?
 Try this page.

 The world is becoming more interconnected than ever before.
-This brings a set of opportunities not only for big corporations, but also small and medium-size enterprises that can expand their businesses globally.
-When carefully planned, entering new markets can not only increase profits, but also reduce risks while rocket-launching growth on an international scale.
+This brings a set of opportunities for international expansion not only for big corporations, but also small and medium-size enterprises that can expand their businesses globally.
+When carefully planned, international expansion and entering new markets can not only increase profits, but also reduce risks while rocket-launching growth on an international scale.
 However, the difference among jurisdictions, market specifics, customs, traditions and the business environment in general significantly affect which country has the best to offer and which are providing less benefits to specific types of businesses.

-The overview was created in cooperation with our global business community Accace Circle, providing basic yet valuable information from 13 countries.
-The infographic layout allows you to quickly breeze through the specifics and compare key data that may be crucial for your ambitions of international expansion.
+This overview for international expansion was created in cooperation with our global business community, Accace Circle, providing basic yet valuable information from 17 countries.
+The infographic layout allows you to quickly breeze through the specifics of international expansion and compare key data that may be crucial for your ambitions of international expansion.

-Entering a new market can be a piece of cake with the right partner by your side.
+International expansion and entering a new market can be a piece of cake with the right partner by your side.
 Whether you are just about to expand your business or you are starting from zero with entrepreneurship, our team of local experts can help you design the right business solutions for you.
-We specialise in providing full-range advisory and BPO services to keep your tax, legal and corporate agenda, accounting, reporting, payroll and HR operations not only effective and accurate, but also 100% complaint with your local duties and regulatory requirements.
+We specialise in providing full-range advisory and BPO services to keep your tax, legal and corporate agenda, accounting, reporting, payroll and HR operations not only effective and accurate, but also 100% compliant with your local duties and regulatory requirements.

 Limited liability company

-Bosnia and Herzegovina, Bulgaria, Czech Republic, Hungary, Poland, Morocco, Romania, Serbia, Slovakia, Turkey
+Bulgaria, Czech Republic, Hungary, Latvia, Poland, Morocco, Portugal, Romania, Slovakia, Spain, Turkey, Ukraine

 Private company (IKE)